da5nsy/da5nsy.github.io/_posts/2023-04-06-An-open-source-knowledge-management-system-for-the-lab.md

 **Q: Why use this system rather than something like [eLabFTW](https://www.elabftw.net/)?**

 A: eLabFTW looks awesome (thanks Lukas for telling me about it!) and I can see how it would be useful for certain research groups.
 It looks like the technical onboarding ramp would be gentler (no need to know markdown or git), and for certain types of scientists it seems really well set up to integrate things like chemical diagrams, but for us we preferred to use a system that uses markdown under the hood, for greater ease flexibility down the road.

+**Q: Do people follow the formatting requests?**

+A: That's a work in progress...